chryswoods/siremol.org/dynamics/dynamics/protein.md

 # Set the basis vectors of the periodic box.
 These numbers
 # come from the last three numbers in the h7n9_zan.rst file above,
-# and give the size of the X, Y and Z dimensions of the periodic box
+# and give the size of the X, Y and Z dimensions of the periodic box.
+# Also supply the coordinates of the centre of the box (the coordinates
+# of one of the atoms of zanamivir)
 cellBasisVector1   74.8526538  0  0
 cellBasisVector2   0  84.9647470  0
 cellBasisVector3   0  0  85.7668218
+cellOrigin         29.965  31.248  53.641
+wrapAll on
 ```

 The first set of options turns on the use of the [particle mesh Ewald algorithm (PME)](http://en.wikipedia.org/wiki/Ewald_summation).
 This is the clever algorithm that allows each periodic image to interact electrostatically with the infinite number of other periodic images.
 All simulations that use periodic boundary conditions should turn on PME.
 The PMEGridSpacing option relates to the density of mesh points used in the algorithm, and should be similar to the atomic density of the system.
 For solvated biomolecular systems, a value of 1.0 is nearly always appropriate.